waynegraham/hubot-memes/README.md

 ## Installation

 Add the package `hubot-memes` entry to the `external-scripts.json` file.
-(you may need to creat this file).
+(you may need to create this file).

 ```
 "dependencies": {